Modelling floral and arthropod electrostatics using a two-domain AAA-least squares algorithm: Biologically motivated application: Floral electrical fields

 \subsubsection{A pollinator's presence}

 The next scenario we consider is that of a charged pollinator, say a bee, in the presence of an uncharged flower.
-With the bee's electrical field acting as the source, the flower is considered to polarise in response.
+With the bee's electrical field acting as the source, the flower is considered as polarising in response.
 The perturbation field is now given by the bee's electrical field in the presence of a flower minus its field without a flower.
 Treating the bee as a point source external to the flower, we utilise the set-up in section~\ref{subsec:bee}.
-In addition to the flower's relative permittivity ($\epsilon_R = 20$), the point source's location is an additional parameter that can be varied (the effect of which is investigated in due course).
+In addition to the flower's relative permittivity ($\epsilon_R = 20$), the point source's location is an additional parameter that can be varied (the effect of which will be investigated in due course).
 In the proceeding examples, the point source is located at $x = -5$, $y = 0$, unless stated otherwise.

-The perturbation electrical field (colourmap) and potential (contours) are shown in Fig.~\ref{fig:bee-flower} both internally and externally for flower shapes of two to five petals.
-Overall, the results are largely comparable to those of the uniform electrical field in Fig.~\ref{fig:uni-flower}.
-Notable differences include smaller electrical field magnitudes by a factor of 4 in each case (this is in part be due to the different physical underpinning of the two scenarios and therefore non-dimensionalisations).
+The perturbation electrical field (colourmap) and potential (contours) are shown in Figure \ref{fig:bee-flower} both internally and externally for flower shapes of two to five petals.
+Overall, the results are largely comparable to those of the uniform electrical field in Figure \ref{fig:uni-flower}.
+Notable differences include smaller electrical field magnitudes by a factor of 4 in each case (this is due in part to the different physical underpinnings of the two scenarios and therefore nondimensionalisations).
 The vertical symmetry is also now lost, with mild discrepancy for the even flower shapes.
-Otherwise, the trends are of remarkable similarity to the uniform case, as are the forms of the potential and electrical field magnitude curves for the equivalent radial measures in Fig.~\ref{fig:bee-flower-VE}.
+Otherwise, the trends are of remarkable similarity to the uniform case, as are the forms of the potential and electrical field magnitude curves for the equivalent radial measures in Figure \ref{fig:bee-flower-VE}.

-In Fig.~\ref{fig:bee-flower-x} we consider the influence of the external charge location varying $x = -20, \ -10, \ -5, \ -2.5$.
+In Figure \ref{fig:bee-flower-x} we consider the influence of the external charge location varying $x = -20, \ -10, \ -5, \ -2.5$.
 The floral perturbation potential and field magnitude increase non-linearly as a pollinator approaches a flower.
 Hence, the strength of the information the pollinator receives increases, as does the electrical floral signal in all directions.